 For online sessions, please review our Online Safety Guide from our trusted expert in online security.
 This will better protect you during tele-therapy sessions.

-Carolina Behavioral Counseling is currently self-pay only.
-We accept cash or check for office-based sessions, and all major credit cards for office-based and online sessions.
+Carolina Behavioral Counseling is in network with BCBS insurance.
+We also accept self-pay clients using cash or check for office-based sessions, and all major credit cards for office-based and online sessions.

 Initial appointments are up to 90 minutes and follow-ups are 50 minutes.
 For our current fees, please email or call us at your convenience.